Ukrainian and Western leaders laud US aid package while the Kremlin warns of 'further ruin'

 On the ground, Russia's Defense Ministry said Sunday that its troops had taken control of the village of Bohdanivka in the Donetsk region.
 Ukrainian officials haven't yet commented on the announcement.

-One person was killed and four other people were wounded in Russian shelling in Ukrainsk, according to the prosecutor's office in Ukraine's partially occupied Donetsk region.
+One person was killed and four other people were wounded in Russian shelling in Ukrainsk on Sunday, according to the prosecutor's office in Ukraine's partially occupied Donetsk region.
+In the Odesa region, four people were wounded in a missile attack, Gov. Oleh Kiper said.

 Two suspects were detained Sunday after two Ukrainian soldiers killed a police officer at a checkpoint in the country’s Vinnytsia region.